 If you want to freeze the unbaked pie, my advice would be to assemble the pie in a large disposable aluminium pie dish.
 That way your baking dish can remain in your cupboard 🙂 .

-Just wrap the cooled assembled pie in a layer of tinfoil and cover with one or two layers of plastic cling film before freezing.
+Wrap the cooled assembled pie in a layer of tinfoil and cover it with one or two layers of plastic cling film before freezing.

 You can freeze this pie for up to 3 months.